Better-Boy/minds-java-sdk/README.md

 #### Remove a Data Source

-To delete a data source, use the following command:
+To delete a data source, use the following code:

 ```java
 String dsName = "testds";